Our Music Production Program Teaches you the Skills you need to be a Successful Music Producer

 The Recording Connection Music Production Program does just that.
-We place you inside a professional studio from the start so you get first-hand, real world knowledge of what goes into making a hit record.
+We place you inside a professional studio from the start so you get first-hand, real-world music production training that will give you the knowledge to know what goes into making a hit record.
 You’ll see the give and take between the client and producer, set up an actual sound studio, and learn how to set up before a session.

 BROWSE COURSE OUTLINE